-As a means of getting started you might wish to explore some of the presets that come with these plug-ins.
+To get started you might wish to explore some of the presets that come with these plug-ins.
 For example, Cockos ReaDelay includes presets which you can try with your various tracks.
 Simply display the drop down list and select the item that you want (example shown right).

-Most of the Cockos Rea series of plug-ins include a number of presets.
-You can explore these for yourself to discover what is available.
+Most of the Rea plug-ins include presets, which you can explore for yourself.
 Of course, you can also make any adjustments and changes to these that you like, in order to customize them more precisely to your own needs.